leonlinsx/minimal-mistakes/_posts/2020-06-10-machine-learning-post.md

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Neuron design.jpg)

-While we still [aren't quite sure how the brain works, a leading theory is that the neurons can take inputs, do some computation, and then send outputs.](https://www.quantamagazine.org/neural-dendrites-reveal-their-computational-power-20200114/ "neural") \[3\] A simplified way of representing two neurons interacting could be like this:
+While we still [aren't quite sure how the brain works, a leading theory is that the neurons can take inputs, do some computation, and then send outputs.](https://www.quantamagazine.org/neural-dendrites-reveal-their-computational-power-20200114/ "neural") \[3\] A simplified way of representing two neurons interacting could be like this.
+Imagine the circle is the main body, and that line is the axon connecting to other neurons:

 ![post]({{ site.url }}{{ site.baseurl }}/assets/images/Neuron 1.png)